-While construction of the WSLP project is anticipated to be complete in 2028, contracts completed to date include the first levee reach (WSLP 110), test sections, clay stockpiles, sand stockpiles, sand placement, and access road construction.
+While construction of the WSLP project is anticipated to be complete in 2028, construction is ongoing and contracts completed to date include the first levee reach (WSLP 110), test sections, clay stockpiles, sand stockpiles, sand placement, and access road construction.

 Tony Alford speaks at the River Reintroduction to Maurepas Swamp groundbreaking ceremony.
-The Maurepas Swamp project will serve as a mitigation feature for WSLP
+The Maurepas Swamp project will serve as a mitigation feature for WSLP estimated cost: \$320 MILLION